pasathish/VideoCropper/README.txt

 4.Use the "Cropping bar" to specify the portion that you have to crop.

 5.Now click "Crop and download" button.
-Cropped file will get downloaded.
+Cropped file will get downloaded (Based on the file size it will take some time to download).

 ==========================================**********************=================================